heybradharris/GitClient/README.md

-# Class
+# GitClient

-Allows user to view git commit changes for a specific repository.
+Simple Android app allowing user to view git commit changes for a specific repository using the GitHub API.